Male and female brains are dramatically different anatomically, chemically, hormonally, and physiologically.

-Gender-Based Driving Differences
+Survey Respondents Reveal Gender-Based Driving Differences

 A recent TeleNav Driving Behavior survey suggests both genders have similar views on abiding by and breaking the rules of the road but have very different perceptions on which gender rules the road.

-When asked which gender is the better driver, 40% of male respondents indicated they think males are the better drivers with 2% indicating females are the better drivers and 58% thought that gender plays no role in driving ability.
+When asked which gender is the better driver, 40% of male survey respondents indicated they think males are the better drivers with 2% indicating females are the better drivers and 58% thought that gender plays no role in driving ability.

-Female respondents had a very different opinion: 4% of women indicated males are the better drivers with 7% of female respondents indicating that women are better drivers and 90% of females thought that gender plays no role in driving ability
+Female survey respondents had a very different opinion: 4% of women indicated males are the better drivers with 7% of female survey respondents indicating that women are better drivers and 90% of females thought that gender plays no role in driving ability

 Distinctions in Male and Female Attorneys

-A study by The New Jersey Supreme Court Committee on Women in the Courts, shows 54% of respondents indicated that attorneys are treated about the same, regardless of their gender.
+A study by The New Jersey Supreme Court Committee on Women in the Courts, shows 54% of survey respondents indicated that attorneys are treated about the same, regardless of their gender.

-How Gender Impacts Survey Results
+How The Gender of Survey Respondents Impacts Survey Results

 When compared, survey responses from men and women do vary and will affect your data accordingly.
 SurveyGizmo’s Survey Report Filtering Tool lets you filter certain responses from being displayed in reports, allowing new levels of survey data segmentation to help you gather the insights you need.